outpaddling/LPJS/README.md

     1. Make sure the VM is not running (`shutdown -p now` in the VM)
     2. On the Mac host: truncate -s +5G ~/Qemu/FreeBSD-14.2-RELEASE-amd64.raw

+    (Yes, "truncate" is an odd command for expanding a file, but it works for both shrinking and expanding.)

 3. Running a 1-node instant cluster on macOS should work just fine, with no need for push and pull commands, as long